School Science Lessons

 See: 5.16 Macadamia research

-Macfadyena ungis-cati, claw creeper, aggressive climber that can smother native vegetation restricted invasive plant in Queensland, tropical America, Bignoniaceae.
+Cat's claw creeper, (Macfadyena ungis-cati), funnel creeper, aggressive climbing vine, woody stems, dark green leaves, yellow flowera, that can smother native vegetation, restricted invasive plant in Queensland, tropical America, Bignoniaceae.

-Siratro, (Macroptilium atropurpureum), purple bean, tropical pasture legume, North America Fabaceae.
+Siratro, (Macroptilium atropurpureum), purple bean, perennial herb, deep swollen taproot, trailing and climbing stems, deep purple flower with red tinge, brown=black seeds. tropical pasture legume, North America Fabaceae.

 Siratro, DAF